 You can split up Adrenal Fatigue symptoms into two sets.
 The most common symptoms are those that are experienced by most (if not all) Adrenal Fatigue sufferers.
 These include symptoms like fatigue and food cravings.
-Then there are the less common symptoms are only experienced by a smaller set of patients.
+Then there are the less common symptoms, which are only experienced by a smaller set of patients.
 These include low blood pressure and frequent urination.
-Typically, an individual with Adrenal Fatigue will have most or all of the common symptoms listed here, along with a handful of the less common symptoms.
+Typically, an individual with Adrenal Fatigue will have most or all of the main symptoms listed here, along with a handful of the less common symptoms.
 Take a look and see how many apply to you.